-The Stamford Lectures are delivered by invited speakers who are expert in their particular field.
+The Stamford Lectures are delivered by invited speakers who are experts in their particular field.
 They are open to our pupils, parents, members of staff, Old Stamfordians and to members of the local community.
 The lectures support our ethos of encouraging independent learning and intellectual curiosity.
 They are as valuable for inspiring debate and discussion at home and in the classroom as they are for imparting knowledge: we choose speakers who will be thought-provoking as well as entertaining and informative.

 Dr Kevin Fong